jgrelet/Mooring-simulator/README.md

 ### Replace module py2exe by pyinstaller

-Instead of using py2exe you could try to build your executable with pyinstaller.
+Instead of using py2exe you could try to build your executable with pyinstaller:

 ``` bash
 pyinstaller -wF --clean main.py